idvorkin/idvorkin.github.io/_posts/2017-11-16-understandingtechcompensation.md

 | Indeed    | Yes              | Yes                   | It's a private company and using something like stocks called LTIPs very complex |
 | Microsoft | Yes              | Yes                   | Unknown                                                                          |

-Steady state differences:

-#### Steady state - Total Comp vs Independent comp
+### Steady State Comp Approaches - Indepedant vs Total Comp

 The details get complex, so these are simplified models to build a mental model, not accurate models to compute compensation.